Speech Pathology and Audiology, BS

 Students majoring in Speech Pathology and Audiology may complete up to 50 clock hours of direct work with individuals with speech/language/hearing problems.
 This practicum experience is closely supervised by university personnel who hold the Certificate of Clinical Competence in Speech-Language Pathology or Audiology awarded by the American Speech-Language-Hearing Association.
 This practicum typically begins second term of the junior year and is generally completed in two terms.

-The Marquette University Speech and Hearing Clinic serves as a working laboratory for students in the speech pathology and audiology program.
+The Marquette University Speech and Hearing Clinic serves as a working laboratory for students in the speech pathology and audiology program to gain clinical practicum experience.
 The clinic has individual therapy rooms for adults and children, three diagnostic suites, a hearing testing suite and rooms designed for specialized speech/language therapy: developmental treatment room, adult language room, augmentative/alternate communication room and sensory integration room.
-Other speech pathology and audiology laboratories include communication, movement and learning lab, child language and literacy lab, phonology and language analysis lab, speech and swallowing lab, neurodevelopmental feeding and swallowing lab, neurogenic communication lab, linguistics lab and student computer room.
+Speech pathology and audiology research laboratories include communication, movement and learning lab; child language and literacy lab; speech and swallowing lab; neurodevelopmental feeding and swallowing lab; and neurogenic communication lab.